MeCRO-DEV/PSScanner/README.md

 # PSScanner

-PSScanner is made for IT administrators to scan corporate network, showing IP address, hostname, current logon user and serialnumber for all connected computers.
+PSScanner is made for IT administrators to scan corporate network, showing IP address, hostname, current logon user and serial number for all connected computers.
-It is a WPF application written in Powershell; it depents on PSParallel module for multi-threaded scan.
+It is a WPF application written in Powershell.

 Featuring ICMP scan and ARP scan, PSScanner can scan the whole network in a few minutes.